ckaestne/seai/learning_goals.md

 Learning goals:

+* Explain the consequences of the shift from deductive to inductive reasoning for abstraction and composition
 * Explain how machine learning fits into the larger picture of building and maintaining production systems
 * Explain the modularity implications of having machine-learning components without specifications
 * Describe the typical components relating to AI in an AI-enabled system and typical design decisions to be made